Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

-Let us now construct the David extension $H: \Delta \to \Delta$.
-Suppose $P$ is a polygon of type I and of level $n \ge N_0$.
-Let $Q$ be the polygon of type II which corresponds to $P$.
+Let us now construct the David extension $H_f: \Delta \to \Delta$.
+Suppose $A$ is a polygon in the first decomposition of level $n \ge N_0$ and $B$ is the corresponding polygon in the second decomposition.
+If both $A$ and $B$ are triangles, then from Lemma~\ref{real bounds}, both of them have bounded geometry in the sense that all the three edges of each triangle are universally commensurable.
+So there is a universal $K > 1$ and $K$-qc homeomorphism $\phi$ which maps $A$ homeomorphically onto $B$, and moreover, when restricted to each edge of $A$, $\phi$ is linear.
+Otherwise both $A$ and $B$ are $k$-polygons with $k \ge 4$.
 Let $\xi$ and $\sigma$ be the qc-homeomorphisms described as above.
-Then $\xi(P)$ and $\sigma(Q)$ are respectively standard squares satisfying the conditions in Lemma~\ref{g-f-s} such that all the involved constants depends only on $d$.
-By Lemma~\ref{g-f-s} there is a constant $C(d) > 1$ depending only on $d$ and a qc map $\tau : \xi(P) \to \sigma(Q)$ such that $\tau$ maps each edge of $\xi(P)$ linearly to the corresponding edge of $\sigma(Q)$ and the qc constant of $\tau$ is bounded by where $K(d, C) > 0$ is some constant depending only on $d$ and $C$.
+Then $\xi(P)$ and $\sigma(Q)$ are respectively the standard polygons $P$ and $Q$ satisfying the conditions in Lemma~\ref{g-f-s} such that all the involved constants depends only on $d$.
+By Lemma~\ref{g-f-s} there is a constant $C(d) > 1$ depending only on $d$ and a qc map $\tau : \xi(P) \to \sigma(Q)$ such that $\tau$ maps each edge of $\xi(P)$ linearly to the corresponding edge of $\sigma(Q)$ and the qc constant of $\tau$ is bounded by where $\lambda(d, C) > 0$ is some constant depending only on $d$ and $C$.
 Here we uses the arithmetic condition that $\log a_n \le C \sqrt n$.
-Now define Since the qc constants of $\xi$ and $\sigma$ are bounded by some constant depending only on $d$, by increasing $K(d, C)$ if necessary, we may assume that the qc constant of $\phi$ is bounded by $K(d, C) \cdot n$ for all polygons $P$ of level $n \ge N_0$.
+Now define Since the qc constants of $\xi$ and $\sigma$ are bounded by some constant depending only on $d$, by increasing $\lambda(d, C)$ if necessary, we may assume that the qc constant of $\phi$ is bounded by $\lambda(d, C) \cdot n$.